How to Create Catchy Flat Illustration: Tips and Tricks

 More illustration examples

-Here are some more illustrations by Yaroslava featuring the practical cases of how the tips given above may be creatively applied.
-The designer shows that some limitations of this style are just another reason for trailblazing experiments with flat design colors, perspectives, characters, and metaphors.
+Here are some more illustrations by Yaroslava featuring practical examples of how the tips above may be creatively applied.
+The designer shows that the limitations of this style are just another reason to trailblaze with flat design colors, perspectives, characters, and metaphors.

 Useful Reading and Inspiration